tuanlamit/python-netmiko-script-2/README.md

 Note: On the Cisco terminal server, display the line numbers with "show line", each line number maps to a physical console cable

-# Another virtual example using the same codes
+# Virtual lab example using the same codes

 Working Directory & Result: